johanhaleby/javalin.github.io/_posts/blog/2018-09-07-javalin-user-survey-2018.md

 layout: default
 category: blog
 date: 2018-09-07
-title: Javalin user survey responses
+title: Occurrent user survey responses
-summary: We ran a user-survey on https://javalin.io for a couple of months
+summary: We ran a user-survey on https://occurrent.org for a couple of months
-permalink: blog/javalin-user-survey-2018
+permalink: blog/occurrent-user-survey-2018
 ---

-## Javalin user survey, Summer 2018
+## Occurrent user survey, Summer 2018
-We polled a total of 100 users on [javalin.io](/).
+We polled a total of 100 users on [occurrent.org](/).
 To filter out non-users the survey link was only shown to users who had performed 5 page loads.
-That wasn't enough though, as it turned out a third of respondents were not actually using Javalin yet.
+That wasn't enough though, as it turned out a third of respondents were not actually using Occurrent yet.
 These responses have been filtered out.

 ## General